Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 	GLFW
 		This is only included for building TracyServer.
 It is not used by the engine itself.
+		Fixing compilation error with CLOCK_REALTIME and CLOCK_MONOTONIC not being defined.

 	sqlite
 		Technically nothing uses this, but in the future might use this.